MiningMark48/tidal-time-track-electron/README.md

 Tidal Time Tracker, TTT, is a program used for monitoring time spent on applications on your system.

 Although the program is available for download, use of the program currently requires an account.
-Accounts are **private** (for now) and are made upon submission and acceptance of beta testing the application.
+Accounts are **private** for the duration of the beta testing and are made upon acceptance into the beta testing program.

 If you would like to beta test the program, submit an application [here](https://forms.gle/DsUkRg5qnEFXaLcr6).